Fees

 - There are no disputes between beneficiaries on division of assets.
 If a dispute arises it is likely to lead to an increase in costs

-- There is no inheritance tax payable and the executors do not need to submit a full account to HMRC
+- There is no inheritance tax payable and the executors do not need to submit a detailed account to HMRC

-- There are no claims against the estate and the estate does not include; A business, farms, farmhouses or farmland, an interest in another estate, loans or mortgages payable to the deceased, foreign assets, assets held in trust, National Heritage assets or unlisted stocks and shares an control holdings.
+- The estate does not include a business, farms, farmhouses or farmland, an interest in another estate, loans or mortgages payable to the deceased, foreign assets, assets held in trust, National Heritage assets or unlisted stocks and shares and control holdings.

-- between £750 + VAT (£150) up to £950 + VAT(£190) = between £900 and £1140
+- Between £750 + VAT (£150) up to £950 + VAT(£190) = between £900 and £1140

 The total fee for this service is between £1055 and £1295 plus £1.50 per additional copy of the grant you request.